bennybp/BPModule/dox/cache.md

 The cache is an instance of type CacheMap.
 Each module type whose information is stored in the ModuleManager/ModuleAdministrator has a cache assigned to it.
-Again the cache is assigned on a module type basis **not** on a module key bais.
+Again the cache is assigned on a module type basis **not** on a module key basis.
 Thus a CacheMap instance is accessible from all instances of a module type and can be used to pass data among them.
 However, because each module type has a different cache, the CacheMap class can **not** be used to pass data among different module types.
 Put another way, each module type's cache is